kyma-project/telemetry-manager/docs/user/01-manager.md

 ![Manager](assets/manager-lifecycle.drawio.svg)

-## Module Configuration
+## Module Configuration and Status

+For configuration options and the overall status of the module, see the specification of the related [Telemetry resource](./resources/01-telemetry.md).

 <!--- This content differs from DITA, in clarification --->
-In the [Telemetry resource](resources/01-telemetry.md), you can configure the number of replicas for the `telemetry-trace-gateway` and `telemetry-metric-gateway` deployments.
-The default value is 2.

 ```yaml
 apiVersion: operator.kyma-project.io/v1alpha1